Hope Scholarship - Taxpayer Relief Act of 1997 Provides Tax Credits for Student Tuition:

 Qualified Tuition and Related Expenses

-Qualified tuition and related expenses are tuition and fees (except for Health Service, and Student Insurance fees) a student must pay to be enrolled at or attend Georgia Institute of Technology.
+Qualified tuition and related expenses are tuition and fees required for a student to be enrolled at or attend Georgia Institute of Technology.
 The following are not qualified tuition and related expenses:

 - Charges and fees for room, board, student insurance, health services, transportation, and similar personal, living, or family expenses.

 - Amounts paid for any course or other education involving sports, games, or hobbies unless the course or other education is part of the student's degree program or is taken to acquire or improve job skills.